 Have you ever gone to the trouble and shifted that really heavy bit of furniture in a bid to do a ‘proper’ vacuum only to be confronted by a thick film of dust, dead flies and probably an inexplicable Christmas bauble from ten years ago?

 We’re all aware that out of eyesight there lurks some pretty filthy areas in our seemingly spotless homes, but it turns out the dirtiest secret your house is hiding is in the cleaning itself.

 The crucial step to cleaning vacuums

-A video shared earlier in the week by Youtuber Steve's Real World instructs owners of the popular Dyson cordless vacuum cleaner of a crucial step they are missing in their cleaning.
+A video shared by Youtuber Steve's Real World instructs owners of the popular Dyson cordless vacuum cleaner of a crucial step they are missing in their cleaning.